Table of Contents

 What is a door access control system?

 A door access control system is a method of controlling who can open a door.
 The access-controlled door can be anywhere within the building — the main entrance, service or back doors, individual units, and so on.
-Essentially, you can install a door access control system at one or multiple doors where you want only authorized people to enter.
+You can install a door access control system at one or multiple doors where you want only authorized people to enter.

 Whether you manage or own a multifamily building or commercial property, a door access control system is essential in keeping your tenants, staff, and assets safe.
 All door entry systems share the common goal of keeping doors locked for security purposes while providing a simple way for authorized people to access those spaces.